kent-map/kent/20c/20c-pett-ridge-biography.md

 Later, as an adult, Pett Ridge wrote a short sketch for the _Illustrated London News_ entitled ‘The return of the Master’ about the ghost of Dickens wandering the streets of London and he also became a member of the Boz Club where 'subjects of Dickensian interest' were discussed.[^ref4] His stories of cockney life earned him the nickname of the Dickens of the 20th century.[^ref5]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/6/60/Engraving_of_Dickens_at_Gad%27s_Hill%2C_Samuel_Hollyer.png" label="Engraving of Dickens at Gad's Hill" attribution="Samuel Hollyer, Public domain, via Wikimedia Commons">

 It was also whilst he was living at Marden that Pett Ridge was called out of school to play cricket against W.W.
 Rodgers, one of Kent’s first class cricketers.
-Pett Ridge recalls that Rodgers got drunk on cider and slept through most of the game (192).
+Pett Ridge recalls that Rodgers got drunk on cider and slept through most of the game.
 Pett Ridge also saw W.G.
-Grace play for Gloucestershire at Canterbury, and although Kent lost, Pett Ridge recalls that he and his brother “danced the whole way home”.[^ref6] (191).
+Grace play for Gloucestershire at Canterbury, and although Kent lost, Pett Ridge recalls that he and his brother “danced the whole way home”.[^ref6]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/7/75/WG_Grace_c1902.jpg" label="W.G.
 Grace, c.1902" attribution="George Beldam, Public domain, via Wikimedia Commons">

 In late 1871, James Ridge received a promotion to become station master at Paddock Wood Station.[^ref7]   He was fatally injured just over a year later when he was hit by the London and Dover night mail train, leaving Elizabeth a widow with five children.[^ref8]  William Pett Ridge was not yet 14 but joined the South East Railway as a Clerk and and then later became a Clerk in the Continental Goods Office of the railway.
 He wrote:
 <br><br>
 'To myself, town gave a chilly welcome.
 Resolved to make a good beginning, I, on leaving the office where I was to earn 21 shillings each week, payable on Fridays, walked over London Bridge and near the Railway Approach, entered a doorway to take my first Turkish bath.
 Outside the weather was the weather to be expected in January; moderate snow throughout the day, frost.
-I went through the process of rubbing and scrubbing and baking, and realised that town provided luxuries which a village in Kent had never been able to supply'.[^ref9] (1).
+I went through the process of rubbing and scrubbing and baking, and realised that town provided luxuries which a village in Kent had never been able to supply'.[^ref9]

 William Pett-Ridge continued working for the railways, living with his mother and siblings at Florence Road, Lewisham.
 He attended evening classes at Birkbeck Institution as he felt that his education in the country 'had not sufficiently furnished him for City Life'.[^ref10] It was here that he met the social reformers Sidney Webb and Beatrice Potter.
 <br><br>